You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it means to remain calm or patient, often in situations where someone is becoming agitated.
-The phrase uses "shirt" figuratively, as the literal act of keeping one’s shirt on is unrelated to the intended meaning.
+The idiom uses "shirt" figuratively, as the literal act of keeping one’s shirt on is unrelated to the intended meaning.

 Origin: